 What is Lawn Aeration?

 Lawn aeration is something we've covered in great detail in our liquid aeration versus mechanical aeration guide.
-However, to recap, aeration is a necessary task that helps to keep your grass healthy, thick, and luscious green.
+However, to recap, aeration is a necessary task that helps to keep your healthy lawn, thick, and luscious green.